dittoeth/docs/docs/technical/blackswan.md

 - `short.collateral` is added to `s.vaultUser[m.vault][address(this)].ethEscrowed` (where address(this) = TAPP) and checked against `m.ethDebt`, where `m.ethDebt = m.short.ercDebt.mul(m.oraclePrice).mul(m.forcedBidPriceBuffer + m.tappFeePct + m.callerFeePct)`.
 This checks against the worst case scenario of a forced bid match at `oraclePrice * forcedBidPriceBuffer` and the subsequent fees.
 If this condition is not met, `ercDebt` is removed from the `shortRecord` to the point where a worst case forced bid can be guaranteed fulfillment.
 Thus, `tappFee`, `callerFee` and the possibility of a full liquidation are guaranteed by the removal of `ercDebt`.
 - The `ercDebt` removed from the `shortRecord` is then socialized among all remaining `shortRecords` of the asset orderbook by an increased `ercDebtRate`.

-Assuming `minimumCR = 1.1, forcedBidPriceBuffer = 1.1, tappFee = 2.5%, callerFee = 0.5%, CR Combined = ethEscrowed (short collateral + Tapp balance) against ercDebt, loseCollateral = shorter loses leftover collateral`:
+Assuming `penaltyCR = 1.1, forcedBidPriceBuffer = 1.1, tappFee = 2.5%, callerFee = 0.5%, CR Combined = ethEscrowed (short collateral + Tapp balance) against ercDebt, loseCollateral = shorter loses leftover collateral`:

 | Short     | TAPP     | CR Combined | Description           | loseCollateral |
 | --------- | -------- | ----------- | --------------------- | -------------- |